akn714/autonomous-twitter-agent/README.md

     - retweet the tweets
     - comment on the tweets
     - follow and unfollow the users
-- Workflow:
-    - Gets a task from the queue
-    - Generate a list of functions to be performed to accomplish the task using llm call
-    - Calls the functions in the list one by one
-    - Stores the results in the last_task_result array

 ### Workflow of Autonomous Agents ([source](https://resources.parcha.com/deep-dive-part-2-how-does-babyagi/))
 1. Give an Objective to the Agent with an initial task